enioka/flowbox-spec/index.rst

   asynchronous call, but the provider application exposes only a synchronous interface).
 * Submit payload : delivers payload on a file path as specified in configuration.
 * Run processing : executes a local or remote processing of the application through the execution of a command line job execution.
-This processing may either
+This processing may either consume the incoming flow as a file or as an access to the payload with the agent API.
 * Notify inbound progress : provides feedback on inbound communication events on specified application endpoint.